 Blood is essential for good health because the body depends on a steady supply of fuel and oxygen to reach its billions of cells.
 Even the heart couldn't survive without blood flowing through the vessels that bring nourishment to its muscular walls.

 Blood cells and some of the special proteins blood contains can be replaced or supplemented by giving a person blood from someone else via a transfusion.
-In addition to receiving whole-blood transfusions, people can also receive transfusions of a particular component of blood, such as platelets, RBCs, or a clotting factor.
-When someone donates blood, the whole blood can be separated into its different parts to be used in this way.
+Besides receiving whole-blood transfusions, people also can receive transfusions of a particular component of blood, such as platelets, RBCs, or a clotting factor.
+When someone donates blood, the whole blood can be separated into its different parts to be used in these ways.

 The most common condition affecting RBCs is anemia, a lower-than-normal number of red cells in the blood.
-Anemia is accompanied by a decrease in the amount of hemoglobin.
-The symptoms of anemia — such as pale skin, weakness, a fast heart rate, and poor growth in infants and children — happen because of the blood's reduced capacity for carrying oxygen.
+The symptoms of anemia — such as pale skin, weakness, a fast heart rate, and poor growth in infants and children — happen because of the blood's reduced ability to carry oxygen.

 Other causes of clotting problems include chronic liver disease (clotting factors are produced in the liver) and vitamin K deficiency (the vitamin is necessary for the production of certain clotting factors).